-- 4.43 Forecast overspend of £2.4m.
-This is owing to staffing levels above the 5% vacancy factor built into the staffing budget (£1.4m), an investment in two short-term teams to support a longer term decrease in social worker caseloads owing to increased demand (£0.6m), and an investment in newly qualified social workers in line with the recruitment and retention strategy (£0.4m). - 4.44 The staffing budgets for 2024-25 include a 5% assumed level of periods of vacancy which was experienced in 2023-24.
-However, successful improvements in recruitment and retention (increasing the amount of social work posts filled permanently to 81%), and ensuring that services are provided safely and statutory safeguarding responsibilities are met through use of agency staff to cover periods of sickness and maternity/paternity leave, has meant that periods of vacancy have
+4.51 Forecast overspend of £2.1m.
+This is owing to staffing levels above the 5% vacancy factor built into the staffing budget (£1.0m), an investment in two short-term teams to support a longer term decrease in social worker caseloads owing to increased demand (£0.7m), and an investment in newly qualified social workers in line with the recruitment and retention strategy (£0.4m).

-5 2024/25 P2 Financial Monitoring Report Lewisham Council - Agenda for Mayor and Cabinet on Wednesday, 10th July, 2024, 6.00 pm
+5 Period 4 monitoring report Lewisham Council - Agenda for Mayor and Cabinet on Wednesday, 23rd October, 2024, 6.00 pm

-6 Quarter 1 2024/25 Revenue Forecast update Agenda for Cabinet on Wednesday, 11th September, 2024, 7.00 pm | Enfield Council reduced in 2024-25.
-The use of agency and non-qualified project staff also ensure that transformation projects are not affected by recruitment challenges.
+6 Quarter 1 2024/25 Revenue Forecast update Agenda for Cabinet on Wednesday, 11th September, 2024, 7.00 pm Enfield Council

-7 2024/25 Overall Financial Position - May 2024 Agenda for Cabinet on Monday 22 July 2024, 6.00 pm (moderngov.co.uk)
+7 2024/25 Overall Financial Position Report - August 2024 Agenda for Cabinet on Monday 28 October 2024, 6.00 pm

-8 Summer 2024 Finance Review Report Agenda for Cabinet on Tuesday 6th August 2024, 10.30 a.m. (newham.gov.uk)
+8 Quarter Two 2024/25 Budget Monitoring and Review Agenda for Cabinet on Tuesday 15th October 2024, 10.30 a.m.

-- There are national and regional difficulties recruiting qualified social workers.
+- 4.52 The staffing budgets for 2024-25 include a 5% assumed level of periods of vacancy which was experienced in 2023-24.
+However, successful improvements in recruitment and retention (increasing the amount of social work posts filled permanently to 81%), and ensuring that services are provided safely and statutory safeguarding responsibilities are met through use of agency staff to cover periods of sickness and maternity/paternity leave, has meant that periods of vacancy have reduced in 2024-25.
+The use of agency and non-qualified project staff also ensure that transformation projects are not affected by recruitment challenges. - 4.53 There are national and regional difficulties recruiting qualified social workers.
 The service is continuing to use specialist recruitment methods, working with partners and deploying a retention package to help with recruitment and retention.
-These actions are improving the level of permanent staffing and, in line with the recruitment and retention strategy, the service is recruiting 15 newly qualified social workers (NQSW) in the summer.
+These actions are improving the level of permanent staffing and, in line with the recruitment and retention strategy, the service is recruiting newly qualified social workers (NQSW).
 The investment in these new NQSW posts creates an extra short term cost owing to salary, supervision and training costs and the fact that NQSW's hold a lower caseload.
-However, this investment will reduce the longer term requirement for agency staffing. - 4.46 Croydon is experiencing an increase in demand for children's social care services which is also being experienced nationally and regionally.
+However, this investment will reduce the longer term requirement for agency staffing. - 4.54 Croydon is experiencing an increase in demand for children's social care services which is also being experienced nationally and regionally.
 This is demonstrated through the 24.1% increase in open cases between April 2023 to April 2024, an additional 900 children.
 In response to this increased demand, two short-term teams have been set up to ensure that statutory safeguarding responsibilities are met, social worker caseloads are maintained at a safe level in the short term and to support efforts to reduce longer term caseloads and downstream placement costs.